 1. Courteous and careful drivers will be required.

-2. Each driver will file with school officials a medical certificate and proof of freedom from tuberculosis.
+2. Each driver will file with school officials a medical certificate.

 3. Only persons who are properly licensed by the state and have completed the driver-training program will be permitted to drive school buses.